thecodingaviator/coasttocow/README.md

 - Ensure that the `utils/c3-testing-389115-f39fd8b05d5d.json` file exists and contains the correct credentials for the Google Drive service account.
 - Verify the `vendor/autoload.php` path to include the required libraries properly.

 ---

 ### `explore_dash.php`

-The `explore_dash.php` file represents the explore page of the Coast to Cow Consumer Data Repository website.
+`explore_dash.php` represents the explore page of the Coast to Cow Consumer Data Repository website.
 It allows users to explore and visualize data from the MySQL database.

 The file structure follows the standard PHP file format, starting with the `<?php` opening tag.
 It includes a combination of PHP statements and HTML markup, with PHP code enclosed within `<?php` and `?>` tags.